-Truthout reported on a hunger strike at a privately run GEO Group immigration detention center in Tacoma, Washington, that inspired a similar strike at the Conroe facility, also owned by the GEO Group, last week.
-Since then, the hunger strike at the Tacoma detention center has resumed and instances of retaliation at both facilities are apparent.
+Last week, Truthout reported on a hunger strike at a privately run GEO Group migrant jail in Tacoma, Washington, that inspired a similar strike at the Conroe jail, also owned by the GEO Group.
+Since then, the hunger strike at the Tacoma jail has resumed and instances of retaliation at both jails are apparent.

 The wife of one detainee at the Joe Corley Detention Facility says her husband, Rubén Rodriguez Bonilla, phoned her Tuesday morning with news of ICE plans to deport him to Honduras on Thursday.

-According to family members, lawyers and immigrant justice groups working on their behalf, another three men have been isolated at the Texas facility, and shackled at the ankles, wrists and connected by the waist to steel beds with no blankets or pillows.
+According to family members, lawyers and immigrant justice groups working on their behalf, another three men have been isolated at the Texas jail, and shackled at the ankles, wrists, and connected by the waist to steel beds with no blankets or pillows.

-ICE officials did not publicly acknowledge a hunger strike at the Texas facility last week, despite two letters outlining a list of demands released by detainees who have since been isolated at the facility.
+ICE officials did not publicly acknowledge a hunger strike at the Texas jail last week, despite two letters outlining a list of demands released by detainees who have since been isolated there.

 This week, Houston ICE spokesman Greg Palmore acknowledged that at least three detainees are participating in a hunger strike, saying the men “have been separated from the general population and placed under medical observation.”
 Palmore told Truthout that no punitive actions have been taken against individuals who are participating in the protest.

-But detainees and others who have visited the facility have told Truthout retaliatory measures are being taken at the Texas facility.
+But detainees and others who have visited the jail have told Truthout retaliatory measures are being taken there.